 Love Offering – The Ultimate Guide for Churches

 Your church leadership including pastors and other staff members share their gifts with the congregation weekly.
 Your congregants, in turn, may want to share their gratitude to them through financial or other gifts.
-Love offerings are nothing but this – a way for the members of your congregation to express their love and appreciation for the church leadership.
-But a confusion remains among churches as to whether they should accept these offerings and what is the right way.
+Love offerings are just that – a way for the members of your congregation to express their love and appreciation for the church leadership.
+But many churches remain unsure about whether they should accept these gifts – and the best way to do it.

 This article shares what the bible says about love offerings, how the IRS sees these gifts, and ideas to collect and share love offerings with your pastor.

-Traditionally, it was done by passing the plate during the religious service.
-However, these days a lot of churches enable online donation forms to be able to accept these offerings online.
-Here’s an example of the same.
+Traditionally, this was done by passing the plate during service.
+However, these days many churches use online donation forms to accept these offerings instead.
+Here’s an example of one in action!

 Let us start with a simple example from the Bible –